zac-stanley/us-communities-fire/README.md

 ### *DRAFT* Project Description
 This project will attempt to visualize vulnerable communities throughout the United States that are at particular risk to wildfire.
 It will do so through *spatial analysis* and development of an interactive *web mapping application*.

-The *spatial analysis* component will first look at 2020 wildfire Hazard Potential for the United States as the initial metric - areas with moderate to very high fire risk will determine what communities are futher analyzed.
-The results of this will then be overlayed [U.S. Census Designated Places](https://www2.census.gov/geo/tiger/GENZ2020/shp/cb_2020_us_place_500k.zip) \(cdps\) polygons \(I need research an appropriate buffer distance that takes into account how far a fire can spread, or if the there is a recommeneded distance at which communities are evacuated).
-The cdps will be joined to a series of statistics likely including: housing status \(rent or own\), car ownership, age \(senior or child\), education, poverty rate, disability rate, language barriers, incarceration rate.
+The *spatial analysis* component will first look at 2020 Wildfire Hazard Potential (WHP) for the United States as the initial metric - areas with moderate to very high fire risk will determine what communities are futher analyzed.
+The results of this will then be overlayed [U.S. Census Designated Places](https://www2.census.gov/geo/tiger/GENZ2020/shp/cb_2020_us_place_500k.zip) \(CDPs\) polygons \(I need research an appropriate buffer distance that takes into account how far a fire can spread, or if the there is a recommeneded distance at which communities are evacuated).
+The CDPs will be joined to a series of statistics likely including: housing status \(rent or own\), car ownership, age \(senior or child\), education, poverty rate, disability rate, language barriers, incarceration rate.
 These metrics will be combined to create a vulberability index by which communities can be ranked.

 The results of the *spatial analysis* will be visualized in an interactive *web mapping application* using a couple of different javascript libraries most likely Leaflet and D3, possibly Mapbox as well.
 The map will focus on vulnerable communities and their vulnerability score index value.
 Map will likely be represented at full zoom scale using bi-variate symbology with graduated symbol size representing vulnerability index score and the color representing wildfire hazard potential (moderate to very high).
 Some potential interactivity will include clicking on a community that triggers zooming to it, this will also trigger a popup describing both the wildfire risk to the community along with the individual score that macke up the vulnerability index as described above.
 While examining the same community there would be a chart in the sidebar comparing the individual metrics that comprise the vulnerability index compared with state or national averages ex. rate of disable folks in community vs. those at the state level \(this idea needs to fleshed out more\).